Ready To Start Your Recovery? Get Help Now!Call Now (877) 267-3646

 Despite your best efforts and intentions, your friend may still refuse to enter rehab.
 But, before staging an intervention, seek advice from a professional interventionist.
 Typically, an interventionist will recommend that you make arrangements with a rehab facility beforehand.
 That way, if your friend agrees to treatment, he or she can be escorted to the facility immediately.

-Of course, choosing the right rehab for substance abuse disorder can be difficult.
+Of course, choosing the right rehab for substance misuse or inappropriate use disorder can be difficult.
 The variety of options, locations, and treatment philosophies confuse most people.
 So, here are a few suggestions of what to look for in a quality program:

 If you or a friend needs treatment for substance use disorder, Design for Change Recovery meets all of the above criteria and more.
 Contact our Lancaster, CA facility today to learn more about our innovative, customized treatment programs.
 One of our treatment specialists will help you choose the right treatment approach for your specific needs.